He is your friend, your defender, your

 Part of your journey in searching for a saint puppy is to do your research on the breed and make sure this is the right breed of dog for you.
 You can mold the puppy to your needs but you must also accept the pup as he is, every breed has different traits.

 Some pups go from pampered rock star status when you first bring them home to pet rock status a few months or years later when they don't get as much attention.
 So without attention and training they may bark or chew things and families may decide the dog is too much trouble and dump them at a shelter.

 The dog usually does not get rescued and someday the family will buy another dog and repeat the process.
 Dogs are not disposable.
 AKC survey states 88% of dog owners consider their dog part of the family, then why is it more than a third of dogs purchased end up in shelters ?

-Saints are not for everyone, they are big, loyal, loveable giants that will give your child a bath with a huge tongue, clean off every table at knee level or below with a tail wagging weapon, they will put fur in your home, on your clothes, and in your car , they will trail water and food out of their bowl across the floor........
+Saints are not for everyone, they are big, loyal, loveable giants that will give your child a bath with a huge tongue, clean off every low table with a tail wagging weapon, they will put fur in your home, on your clothes, and in your car , they will trail water and food out of their bowl across the floor........
 But with all that, no matter how complicated life becomes they will love you, make you smile and remind you of simple joys.
-What would we do without them ....
+Their loyalty and love is worth every single dog hair; What would we do without them ....